 The good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil, for out of the abundance of the heart his mouth speaks (Luke 6:45).

-When your child is older, he will pick and choose the behaviors that will be part of his life.
+Your primary parenting target is always your child’s heart if you have any hope of helping him live well in God’s world.
+Though God initiates all change through the instrumentation of His grace, you must cooperate with the Lord in parenting your children.
+You can do this if you give your kids fewer rules and more attitudes.
+When your child is older, he will choose the behaviors that will be part of his life.
 Those practices will come from his heart—the person he is at the core of his being.
-So while he is under your roof, you want to help him mature in the right heart attitudes, the things that will give shape to his future behaviors.
+So, while he is under your roof, you want to help him mature in the right heart attitudes, which will shape those behaviors.
 Four of those heart attitudes are affection, honor, gentleness, and gratitude.
 Let me illustrate them for you.

-A word of caution is that you want to make sure your training is not dedicated to “Bible instruction times” only.
+Galatians 5:22-23 provides more heart attitudes to use in your parenting.
+The fundamental idea is that if your child is learning the rules that Christians obey but is not maturing from the heart in things like affection for Jesus, respect for others, gentleness within relationships, and spontaneous gratitude, you must rethink how you’re parenting your child.
+A word of caution is that you want to ensure your training is not only dedicated to Bible instruction times.
 Though teaching is good, modeling is better.
-You can teach your child each morning at 7 AM—or whatever time best fits your schedule—but your most effective training are those “pneumatic moments” throughout your day as you “keep in step with the Spirit of God,” responding to what He is permitting into your life.
-Spontaneous life moments are the times that reveal your authentic heart.
+You can teach your child each morning at 7 AM—or whatever time best fits your schedule—but your most effective training is those pneumatic moments throughout your day as you keep in step with the Spirit of God, responding to what the Lord is writing into your life.
+Spontaneous life moments are the times that reveal the authentic heart.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.